 Saint-Paul-de-Vence was once a frontier post facing Savoy.
 Today its 16th-century ramparts offer views over a delightful landscape of cypresses, red-roofed villas and palms, and it is one of the most visited hill villages near Nice.
 It proved a magnet to artists – Picasso, Signac, Bonnard and Modigliani came and often paid for their rooms with paintings, resulting in the priceless collection there today.
 Marc Chagall is buried in the cemetery.
 Galleries and studios still dot the village today.
 It also attracted writers – Colette, Sartre and De Beauvoir, and Scott and Zelda Fitzgerald.
 American novelist James Baldwin came in 1970, Yves Montand purchased local property and poet Jacques Prévert lived in the village for several years.

 We will take a walking tour with a local guide who will conjure up Jacques Prévert’s memory through readings, reveal to us the links that Chagall had with the area, and tell us the stories of the literary and artistic visitors and residents, past and present.
-We enjoy lunch at the local restaurant ‘La Colombe d’Or’.
-Over the years, it attracted many writers and famous people.
+The local restaurant ‘La Colombe d’Or’ has, over the years, attracted many writers and famous people.
 The Fitzgeralds fought here, Richard Wright and Jacques Prévert often dined there, and artists decorated the walls in lieu of payment for their meals.

 After lunch, we visit the Marguerite and Aimé Maeght Foundation, which hosts an exceptional collection of twentieth-century works.
 Writer André Malraux, then Minister of Cultural Affairs, inaugurated the Foundation on July 28th 1964.
 It is a unique example of a private European art foundation.
 This architectural ensemble was entirely conceived and financed by the Parisian art dealers Aimé and Marguerite Maeght to display modern and contemporary art in all media.
 Painters and sculptors collaborated closely in the realization of the complex with Catalan architect Lluis Sert by creating works, many of them monumental, that were integrated into the building and its gardens: the Giacometti courtyard; the Miró labyrinth with sculptures and ceramics; mural mosaics by Chagall and Tal-Coat; a pool and stained glass window by Braque, and a Bury fountain.
 We shall enjoy its collection of paintings, sculptures, drawings and graphic works by artists such as Bonnard, Braque, Calder, Chagall, Giacometti, Léger, and Miró.